 Fee for PR Card Renewal:

 A fee of $50 dollars has to be paid for each application for renewal of the PR card.
-As the application fee for PR Card Renewal is non refundable so make sure you are eligible for PR Card renewal.
-Permanent Residence is a status and status never expires, only PR card expires.
-Submit a complete application in order to avoid return of whole application package.
+As the application fee for PR Card Renewal is non-refundable so make sure you are eligible for PR Card renewal.
+Permanent Residence is a status and status never expires, only the PR card expires.
+Submit a complete application in order to avoid the return of the whole application package.

 How will I get my new PR card?

 If you are a permanent resident living inside Canada you will get your card by mail.
 However, in some cases you will be asked to collect it from the local IRCC office.
 It is important to inform IRCC in case of a change of mailing address.
 If you do not pick your card within 180 days it will be destroyed subsequently.
 If you are residing outside of Canada you will not receive it via mail and will have to collect it once you are in Canada.
 If however, your PR card has expired prior to your return to Canada you will have to apply for a permanent resident travel document.
 This is valid for only ONE re-entry solely for the purpose of renewing your PR card.